ironhack-datalabs/datamad0120/module-2/lab-advance-querying-mongo/README.md

 ## Deliverables

 In the `queries.py` file, you will find the instructions about the queries you need to do.
-Complete the code so your query results are printed on console `stdout`.
+Complete the code with your queries on a `pymongo` format.
 You may test your queries on Mongo Compass, but you will need to write it on a format compatible with `pymongo` python library.

 ## Instructions